From 2019 to 2020, the value of exported vaccines intended for humans increased by 2%.

 - Mitsubishi Tanabe (Tokyo, Japan)

-The above list is ordered based on company size, according to rankings from the technavio Blog.
+The above list is ordered based on company size, and mirrors rankings from the technavio Blog.

-See also Heart Pacemaker Export Sales by Country, Drugs and Medicine Exports by Country and Top Blood Exporters by Country and Top Vitamins Exports & Imports by Country
+See also Heart Pacemaker Export Sales by Country, Drugs and Medicine Exports by Country, Top Blood Exporters by Country and Top Vitamins Exports & Imports by Country